9dots/9dots.io-pages/OpIX5X6.md

     - 30 fences
 3. Students should work to create their farm and expand it as necessary.

+## Test/Feedback

+### Discussion Questions:

+1. What was the best design for growing the maximum amount of wheat?
+2. What are the pros and cons of creating a farm versus going out to look for food?
+3. What is the advantage of putting a fence around your farm?

 ## Standards

 Standard | Description | Connection